Where does A Level Computer Science lead?

 Requirements include GCSE grade 6 in Maths and grade 4 in English Language and a grade 5 in Computer Science (if studied).

-Computer Science course leaflet
+COMPUTER SCIENCE course leaflet

 Exam Board Course Specification